IRS Form 8283 Instructions

 Line 4: Partial interests

-Only complete Part II if either of the following applies:
+Only complete this section if either of the following applies:

 • You contributed less than the entire property interest listed in Part I